 - Obviously they want to keep pumping out new models, but since the original a6000 is still such a best-seller, there isn’t much of reason for this.

 Fujifilm is a close runner-up to Sony in the mirrorless revolution.
-Of all the cameras in their lineup, the X-T20 makes the most sense for hikers.
-This Fuji X-T20 is comparable to the Sony a6300 (listed above) in almost every way, with the main exception being that the Sony is weather-sealed and this camera is not.
+Of all the cameras in their lineup, the X-T30 makes the most sense for hikers.
+This Fuji X-T30 is comparable to the Sony a6500 in almost every way, with the main exception being that the Sony is weather-sealed and this camera is not.

-I like to say that Fuji is more “hipster friendly” than Sony with better handling, the look and feel of a film camera, and seemingly more fun to use.
+I like to say that Fuji is more “hipster friendly” than Sony with better handling, and the look and feel of a film camera.
 Fuji’s color rendering is known to be the absolute best for portraits, so this may be the one to go for if you’re a hiker with a young family… or maybe if you’re heading out on the Appalachian Trail or Pacific Crest Trail, where the photos of all your newfound friends in all their grimy glory will be paramount.

 PROS: Relatively lightweight, fun to use, good image quality, 4k video

 CONS: Battery life leaves something to be desired, no weather sealing

 The a6000 paved the way for Sony to take over the mirrorless camera market in hiking and backpacking, and it still reigns as one of the very best choices you can make.

 If you’re set on going mirrorless but want to keep your costs at a minimum, then this is definitely your choice.
 The value of what you get at this price is unsurpassed in its field.
 It also happens to be the most lightweight mirrorless camera on this list (16 ounces with kit lens).
 Need I say more?

 CONS: Battery life leaves something to be desired, no weather sealing, no 4k video